jrehor/kcc/README.md

 1. the control flow of the recursive function
 2. the condition that stops recursion

-This gives us confidence to quickly wrestle down the last part, the recursion step:
+This gives enough confidence to wrestle down the last part, the recursion step:

 ```q